AMS driver and engines

 Run the job using jobmanager and jobrunner (or defaults, if None).

 If watch is set to True, the contents of the AMS driver logfile will be forwarded line by line to the PLAMS logfile (and stdout), allowing for an easier monitoring of the running job.
-Not that the forwarding of the AMS driver logfile will cause make the call to this method block until the job’s execution has finished, even when using a parallel JobRunner.
+Not that the forwarding of the AMS driver logfile will make the call to this method block until the job’s execution has finished, even when using a parallel JobRunner.

 Other keyword arguments (**kwargs) are stored in run branch of job’s settings.